-As a general matter, the Company does not provide perquisites to its executive officers.
-In South America and Europe, consistent with regional compensation practices, cars are provided to mid and upper level managers, including Mr. Bregolato and Mr. Platzer.
+As a general matter, the Company does not provide perquisites to its executive officers, other than an allowance for financial planning services.
+In Asia and Europe, consistent with regional compensation practices, cars are provided to mid and upper level managers.
+For more details on these perquisites, please refer to footnote 4 to the Summary Compensation Table.